public class DateTime extends Object

 DateTime original = new DateTime(new Date()); String iso8601encoded = original.toString(); // iso8601encoded could now be transported to a remote machine as part of a // REST URL (e.g. as query parameter). // The remote machine might then decode it using this REST-conform constructor: DateTime copy = new DateTime(iso8601encoded);

-parameters can be directly used in
+Because of this constructor, DateTime parameters can be directly used in

 REST resource (a.k.a. service) methods.